Kakinomoto no Hitomaro: Characteristic style

 Hitomaro is known for his solemn and mournful elegies of members of the imperial family, whom he described in his courtly poems as "gods" and "children of the sun".
 He incorporated elements of the national mythology seen in the Kojiki and Nihon Shoki and historical narrative in his poetry.
 While he is known for his poems praising the imperial family, his poetry is also filled with human sensitivity and a new, fresh "folkiness".

 His lament for the Ōmi capital is noted for its vivid, sentimental descriptions of the ruins, while his elegy for Prince Takechi powerfully evokes the Jinshin War.
-His Yoshino and Samine Island poems praise splendidly the natural scenery and the divinity of the Japanese islands, and his Iwami exchange vividly describes the powerful emotions of being separated from the woman he loved.
-His romantic poems convey honest emotions, and his travel poems exquisitely describe the mood of the courtiers on these trips.
-He shed tears for the deaths of even random commoners on country paths and court women whose names he did not even know.
+His Yoshino and Samine Island poems praise the natural scenery and the divinity of the Japanese islands, and his Iwami exchange describes the emotions of being separated from the woman he loved.
+His romantic poems convey honest emotions, and his travel poems describe the mood of the courtiers on these trips.
+He expressed sorrow for the deaths of even random commoners on country paths and court women whose names he did not know.

 Watase credits him with the creation of an ancient lyricism that expressed both human sentiment and sincere emotions across both his poems of praise and mourning.